sumanth-hegde/Object-Detection/README.md

 * You can download Haarscascade files in this repository or in https://github.com/opencv/opencv/tree/master/data/haarcascades

-* In the notebooks I have created a classifier and then detected the objects in a given video or an image.
+* I have created a classifier and then detected the objects in a given video or an image.